dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 but instead make those requirements explicit in its statements.

-The benefits and drawbacks of making this or another warrant attribute the default, is discussed regularly on the forums.
+The benefits and drawbacks of making this or another warrant attribute the default, are discussed regularly on the forums.
 Changes akin to the ones proposed by this DIP are in fact *necessary* to alleviate breakage by any sane way such a default would be implemented.